 Dictionaries attempt to explain a difference, but common language seems to prefer the single word, unless interrupted by something like “single” or in the phrase “each and every thing.”

-As two words, “every thing” counts each one individually, as in “every single thing” or “each and every thing.”
+As two words, “every thing” counts each one individually.

-As one word, “everything” refers to the entire collection in its wholeness.
+As one word, it refers to the entire collection in its wholeness.
 It refers to all of the things in that one word.

 In choosing one or the other, the writer should consider the message to be conveyed, the difference being if the individuals matter.